section-engineering-education/engineering-education/content/articles/understanding-pascal-voc-dataset/index.md

 ### Introduction
 For a machine learning model to detect objects of an image, it must be trained with a [dataset](https://en.wikipedia.org/wiki/Data_set) that holds all information about the objects present in an image.

-The dataset that contains information about all objects present in an image is built using a process called "[Annotation](https://en.wikipedia.org/wiki/Annotation)".
+The dataset that contains information about all objects present in an image is built using a process called [Annotation](https://www.cloudfactory.com/data-annotation-tool-guide).

 In the context of object detection, annotation helps us map an object to its respective label by drawing a rectangular box (called bounding box) over the object.

-![An example of annotation](/engineering-education/understanding-pascal-voc-dataset/annotation-example.png) *Source: An example of annotation by [becominghuman.ai](https://becominghuman.ai/why-data-annotation-is-important-for-machine-learning-2c50520bd2d8)*
+![An example of annotation](/engineering-education/understanding-pascal-voc-dataset/annotation-example.png)

+*Source: An example of annotation by [becominghuman.ai](https://becominghuman.ai/why-data-annotation-is-important-for-machine-learning-2c50520bd2d8)*

 As you can see in the above image, we map the objects with their respective labels like a `car`, `person`, `bicycle`, or `traffic light`.

 Each object-label mapping is represented with a rectangular box called "[Bounding box](https://medium.com/analytics-vidhya/basics-of-bounding-boxes-94e583b5e16c)".
-Bounding boxes are a series of coordinates or values that represents the position of an object in an image.
+Bounding boxes are a series of coordinates or values that represent the position of an object in an image.

 > The representation of bounding boxes might vary according to the dataset.

-Let's understand more about bounding boxes in the upcoming sections.
+Let's discuss more about bounding boxes in the upcoming sections.

 ### PASCAL VOC
 This dataset provides standardized images for object detection and segmentation problems.

 These datasets are built using tools that follow standardized procedures for the evaluation and comparison of different methods.

 In 2008, PASCAL VOC datasets were declared as the benchmark for object detection.

 #### History behind PASCAL VOC
 [Pattern Analysis, Statistical Modelling, and Computational Learning (PASCAL)](https://www.researchgate.net/publication/280087130_Pattern_Analysis_Statistical_Modelling_and_Computational_Learning_2004-2008) ran a series of [challenges for object detection from 2005 to 2012](http://host.robots.ox.ac.uk/pascal/VOC/) following a standardized file structure for holding these image annotations.

-[PASCAL Visual Object Classes (VOC)](http://host.robots.ox.ac.uk/pascal/VOC/pubs/everingham10.pdf) challenge had 2 main components:
+The [PASCAL Visual Object Classes (VOC)](http://host.robots.ox.ac.uk/pascal/VOC/pubs/everingham10.pdf) challenge had two main components:
 1. A publicly available dataset with standardized evaluation software.
 2. An annual competition and a workshop.

 The main objectives of this challenge were to find out the ability of models to perform:
-- `Classification` - check if an object is part of the image.
+- `Classification` - Check if an object is part of the image.
-- `Detection` - locate the position of the objects present in the image.
+- `Detection` - Locate the position of the objects present in the image.

 This series of challenges came to end in 2012 with major enhancements and improvements to the dataset.